-As stated in all parent offer letters, no refunds or fee reductions will be provided for attendance days missed due to public holidays.
+As stated in all parent/ carer offer letters, no refunds or fee reductions will be provided for attendance days missed due to public holidays, inset days, planned closures (e.g. during the summer closure week), child and family holidays or sickness.

 The allocation of a place must continue normally through 'school holidays' on the same basis as during 'term time'.
-Places will not be held open for unpaid sabbatical, or any other leave of absence.
+Places will not be held open for unpaid sabbaticals, or any other leave of absence.